tibber/com.tibber.athom/README.txt

 - Current price is [x] percent above average of the next [y] hours
 - Consumption report (triggers when new data is available, normally once a week.
 Every hour if you have a Pulse device)
 - You can use price level to make smart decisions based on the electricity price.
 These are local to the current day and include:
-  VERY_EXPENSIVE
-  EXPENSIVE
+  HIGH
   NORMAL
-  CHEAP
-  VERY_CHEAP
+  LOW
-  Please note that these are relative bands where VERY_EXPENSIVE can apply for several individual hours or continuous time slots for example.
+  Please note that these are relative bands where HIGH can apply for several individual hours or continuous time slots for example.

 Conditions
 - Current price below/above